 The testing tools are used to automate the testing efforts and can be run automatically after code push and build.
 The test cases available and running them manually will take a lot of effort and time.
 To reduce the effort and time, automation tools are being used.
 The test cases are mostly recorded, and playback type only.

 There is some testing automation tool available mentioned below:

 - RFT (Rational Functional Testing)

 There are many other tools that are being used for writing scripts and testing the application or software, and test cases are frequently due to change in the system.
 The testing tool helps in testing the application in some particular ways as well.
-If there is new functionality embedded or any code change done for the defined period of time or days or in the latest sprint then test case’s needs to be executed as per the new functionality added.
-The other way for executing the regression test cases has to be executed again for all the application modules and it is referred to as end-to-end regression testing to cover all the functionalities of the product.
+If there is new functionality embedded or any code change done for the defined period of time or days or in the latest sprint, then test cases need to be executed as per the new functionality added.
+The other way for executing the regression test cases has to be executed again for all the application modules, and it is referred to as end-to-end regression testing to cover all the functionalities of the product.

 Advantages and Disadvantages